Terrasses de la Chaudière

-Today its three towers hold some 6,500 federal government office workers.
-The complex houses the headquarters of Crown-Indigenous Relations and Northern Affairs Canada (North Building), the headquarters of the Department of Canadian Heritage (Jules Léger Building (South)), the headquarters of the Canadian Transportation Agency (Jules Léger Building (South)), the headquarters of the Canadian Radio-television and Telecommunications Commission (CRTC)(Central Building), and other government entities.
+Today, its three towers hold some 6,500 federal government office workers.
+The complex houses the headquarters of Crown–Indigenous Relations and Northern Affairs Canada (North Building), the headquarters of Indigenous Services Canada (North Building and Central Building), the headquarters of the Department of Canadian Heritage (Jules Léger Building (South)), the headquarters of the Canadian Transportation Agency (Jules Léger Building (South)), the headquarters of the Canadian Radio-television and Telecommunications Commission (CRTC) (Central Building), and other government entities.
 The centre also holds a shopping complex, a hotel, and a convention centre.

 The North Building of the complex is the second-tallest building in the National Capital Region, with 30 floors and a height of 124 m.
 It is surpassed only by the Claridge Icon which stands at a height of 143 meters (469 ft).